UnitTestBot/jacodb/README.md

 }
 ```

 Note: the `body` method returns `null` if the to-be-processed JAR-file was changed or removed.

-If a classpath item is inappropriate you may receive `NoClassInClasspathException` at runtime.
+Class could be in incomplete environment (i.e super class, interface, return type or parameter of method is not found in classpath) then api will throw `NoClassInClasspathException` at runtime.

 The database can watch for file system changes in the background and refresh the JAR-files explicitly: